gdgkirkley/secondary-characters/src/pages/get-involved/auditions/index.md

 sections:
   - sectionHead: Roles
     content: >-
-      \*Secondary Characters is committed to casting with a focus on diversity, equity, and inclusion.
-All are welcome to audition for any role.

       *With the exception of King Arthur, Lady of the Lake, and Lancelot, roles will be cast gender-blind as we do not feel gender to be of high importance due to the goofy antics, costuming and general silliness of this show.*

       *This show contains terribly unrealistic depictions of violence and some inappropriate language.*

       **[Roles](static/img/casting.pdf)**